 As you can see, this is only a small list of the many things that can happen where you lose your website.
 The backup is going to save you the anguish and days of crying should something go wrong.

 Always Expect the Unexpected

 A nice way of reminding yourself to keep regular backups.
-So just like the Security plugin topic, you can check out the WordPress website for Back-up plugins and options.
-I would also have your website setup so it does regular unattended back-ups.
+So, just like the Security plugin topic, you can check out the WordPress website for Backup plugins and options.
+I would also have your website set up so it does regular unattended backups.
 OH!
-NEVER store your back-ups on your website or server—Download them or if you use a reputable secure back-up service.
-Just make sure you don’t have them stored on your site location.
-Imagine if your site was hacked and your back-ups are there!
+NEVER only store your backups on your website or server — Download them or use a reputable secure backup service.
+Just make sure you don’t only have them stored on your site location.
+Imagine if your site was hacked and your backups are there!
 Hello!

 OK – Now You Can Start Creating Articles

 I know that was a long read, but every point I talked about is important, especially when we need to think about security and backups.
 After installing WordPress, get a solid foundation in place first before you start writing articles.